John-Kostick/vzome-sharing/_posts/2022-04-24-5-beams-AntiprismvZome-09-46-01.md

 {% endcomment %}

   A set of pentagrams extending from faces of a penatgonal antiprism.
-The Antiprism has 5 lines from it's vertices through the origin that intersect at 90° and at arc sin 1/√𝜑 = 51.827...°
+The Antiprism has 5 lines from it's vertices through the origin that intersect at 90° and at arcsin 1/√𝜑 = 51.827...°

 A 3D design created in vZome.
 Use your mouse or touch to interact.